HurtubiseJ/McArrow/doc/testing.md

 4) Tap the stop button, then repeat step three and make sure the timer has reset to 0:00
 5) Pull up google maps on a seperate device and make sure the arrow is pointing in generally the right direction
 6) Repeat for all locations

+### Additional Testing
+1) Some sort of automated swiping through the pages of our app
+2) Some sort of simulated path that we can test the map with